and get an offer

 Advertising campaigns set up at the start of the project work:

-Optimization and adjustment actions in the period I
+Optimization and set up actions in period I

 We have set up 74 advertising campaigns: search, CMN, sales, and video campaigns.
 The main principle behind optimizing campaigns across all networks is a non-linear approach to measuring effectiveness, which consists of the following principles: